cesium/CeSIUMpeloMundo/HOWTO.md

 - `city` & `country` - city and country where the image was taken
 - `coordinates` - you can use [**this website**](https://www.gps-coordinates.net/my-location)
 - `date` - date of when the image was taken (year-month-day format)
-- `photo` - path to your image file
+- `photos` - array containing the paths to your image files

 **Understanding Pin Types:**